Inseye/Inseye-SDK-Android/README.md

 Subscribes to eye tracker status events.

 `eventListener` The listener to receive eye tracker status events.
+It contains callback with [TrackerAvailability](#trackeravailability)

+---

 ##### `unsubscribeFromTrackerStatus()`